ago6/ago6.github.io/_posts/2013-12-09-example-post.md

 ---
 layout: post
-title: Example post
+title: First Post Sample
 cover: cover.jpg
-date:   2013-12-09 12:00:00
+date:   2014-06-28 13:30:00
 categories: posts
 ---

 ## Introducing Flex, a Jekyll theme

 Flex is a minimalist, responsive theme based on the website, [The Development](http://thedevelopment.co).
+I have chosen this as my first sample of a static website through GitHub.
+I have modified what I can for now and will keep updating.

 ## Open Sourced on GitHub